 Follow me on Twitter @howard_shaffer

-The Heart & Soul of Change: What Works in Therapy.
+The Heart and Soul of Change: What Works in Therapy.
 American Psychological Association.

 What Works for Whom: Tailoring Psychotherapy to the Person.
 Journal of Clinical Psychology, February 2011.